slugbyte/snake-paint/README.md

-# okpt
+# snake paint
-> a paint app for keeboards inspired by etch-a-sketch
+> a paint app for keeboards inspired by etch-a-sketch and snake